cusmith/dota2-match-prediction/README.txt

 Seng474 - Dota2 Match Prediction Project
 Curtis Smith, Shuangyu Hu, Deion Yu, David Bayly

 This .zip contains the codebase and datasets that we used for this project.
 If you have any questions about the contents included, feel free to email me at curtis.smith8@gmail.com.
-I have left my own Dota2 WebAPI API_KEY included in the code here, which is probably bad form, but there is nothing malicious that can be done with it so I have included it for convenience.
+I have left my own Dota2 WebAPI API_KEY included in the code here, but there is nothing malicious that can be done with it so  ¯\_(ツ)_/¯

 Files included: